-1 Introduction
+Introduction

 The Australian Institute of Health and Welfare (AIHW) is funded by the community services departments in each State and Territory to collect and publish national data on child protection and adoptions.
-The 1998-99 publication is AIHW's ninth annual report on adoptions and the twenty-fourth in the Child Welfare Series.
 The data included in this report are collected from each of the State and Territory community services departments and analysed by AIHW for the purposes of this report.

-The statistics in this publication cover all finalised adoptions recorded by State and Territory community services departments for the period 1 July 1998 to 30 June 1999.
-This report also contains data on the number of requests made for information and the number of contact and information vetoes lodged by adopted persons, adoptive parents, birth parents and other relatives for the period 1 July 1998 to 30 June 1999.
-Data are also included on trends in the number of adoptions over time.
+The statistics in this publication cover all finalised adoptions recorded by State and Territory community services departments for the period 1 July 1999 to 30 June 2000.
+This report also contains data on the number of requests made for information and the number of contact and information vetoes lodged by adopted persons, adoptive parents, birth parents and other relatives for the period 1 July 1999 to 30 June 2000.
+Data are also included on trends in the number of adoptions.